Osiris-Team/A-Lang/README.md

 to call the function to actually execute your code if you did so.

 ## Functions
-Functions are special code blocks that are held by the `code` variable.
+Functions are special code blocks that are held by the `function` variable.
-Note that functions are `final` by default due to the limitations by the underlying C language.
+Note that functions are `final` by default due to the limitations by the underlying C language and we must provide type information for the arguments and return type.
 ```java
 b = 0;
 setNumber = {